-Differential amplifiers are one of the most commonly use circuit building blocks in analogue integrated circuits (Analogue Devices, CHAPTER 12: DIFFERENTIAL AMPLIFIERS, 2015).
+Differential amplifiers are one of the most common use circuit building blocks in analogue integrated circuits (Analogue Devices, CHAPTER 12: DIFFERENTIAL AMPLIFIERS, 2015).
 A differential amplifier mainly has two inputs, one inverting and one non-inverting.
 Recent amplifier devices are now made to lie on a single chip.
 Inside the chip, the positive and the negative signals are added, which further becomes a single output.
 The difference between both the input voltages becomes amplified.
-In this case if there is any common-mode voltage, it is rejected and does not become a part of the output (Test and Measurement Tips, DIFFERENTIAL AMPLIFIER BASICS, 2015).
+In this case, if there is any common-mode voltage, it is rejected and does not become a part of the output (Test and Measurement Tips, DIFFERENTIAL AMPLIFIER BASICS, 2015).

-Differential amplifiers are used in numerous applications, but are prime components of systems that are utilized for audio controlling.
+Differential amplifiers are used in numerous applications but are prime components of systems that are utilized for audio controlling.
 The following sections talk more on this subject.